 CPR Day Miami

 The importance of knowing how to perform CPR made international headlines in February 2014 when then 5-month-old Sebastian de la Cruz stopped breathing in the backseat of his aunt’s car.
 His aunt, Pamela Rauseo, performed lifesaving CPR on Sebastian on the side of a busy Miami expressway – as a Miami Herald photographer captured dramatic images of the harrowing ordeal.
 Sebastian was rushed to Holtz Children’s Hospital at the University of Miami/Jackson Memorial Medical Center.
-Today, Sebastian is healthy, happy and getting ready to celebrate his first birthday in September.
+Today, Sebastian is healthy, happy, and just celebrated his first birthday in September.

 CPR Day Miami